data.table internalsR/spread2.R

 provides pixel-level information about the spread events.

-represents every cell in which a successful spread2
+The RasterLayer represents every cell in which a successful spread2 event occurred.

 For the case of, say, a fire this would represent every cell that burned.

-, the return will always be a data.table
+If allowOverlap is TRUE, the return will always be a data.table.

 initialPixels | the initial cell number of that particular